-Some people with flat feet have no obvious symptoms, but the most common symptoms associated with this condition include:
+Some people with flat foot condition have no obvious symptoms, but the most common symptoms associated with this condition include:

 Flat Feet in Children